Healthy Foods for your 12- hour Shift

 When considering salad dressing keep in mind that bottled dressings can have extra added sugar and sodium!
 You can make a few healthy salad dressing recipes from scratch with a few simple ingredients.
 But overall, be conscious of how much dressing you’re using and not drowning your salad.

-Also, using oils and vinegar as a dressing is a healthier option.
+Also, using oils and vinegar as a dressing is a always the healthier option.

 - A lean protein